t0sche/cvss-bt/README.md

 # cvss-bt
-Enriching the NVD CVSS scores to include Temporal/Threat Metrics
+This project enriches the NVD CVSS scores to include Temporal/Threat Metrics, and publishes a CSV file daily with the CVSS-BT scores and information sources.

 ## Overview